Free Online Microsoft Training

 5. Highlight the list within your worksheet:

-1. Click the File and select Options from the menu.
+1. Click the File tab and select Options from the bottom of the list.

 2. From the Excel Options dialog box select Advanced from the categories on the left:

-1. Scroll to the bottom of the Advanced screen, you should see the Edit Custom Lists button in the middle of the screen, click the button:
+1. Scroll to the bottom of the Advanced screen, click the Edit Custom Lists button in the middle of the screen:

 1. The Custom Lists dialog box will appear.